Atril33/math-magicians/README.md

 - JS
 ### Tech Stack <a name="tech-stack"></a>

-> I Used Gitflow, modules, and advanced JS (ES6) in the Leaderboard Project.
+> I Used Gitflow, modules, and advanced React & JS (ES6) in the Math Magicians Web App.

 <details>
   <summary>HTML</summary>